 Addressing the Epidemic

-Prescription drug abuse is skyrocketing despite manufacturing efforts to deter abuse.
+The misconception surrounding the safety of prescription medications further fuels the fire of abuse and makes it easier for people to justify use rather than seeking out prescription drug addiction treatment.
 Many are turning to cheaper, easier to abuse alternatives—such as heroin—in order to achieve the same effects.
 When combating the growing problem associated with opioid abuse, it is important to educate consumers, identify alternative ways to manage pain aside from using painkillers, and monitor who has access to these medications.
 Prescription painkillers can be found in countless households across the United States, making it easier for people to take drugs not intended for them.
 The misconception surrounding the safety of prescription medications further fuels the fire of abuse and makes it easier for people to justify use.

 Although there is pushback from patients, doctors, and drug manufacturers, the trends identified by the CDC indicate that the way in which prescription drugs are made available must be reevaluated.
 The increase in overdose deaths directly correlates with the increase in painkiller prescriptions written for patients.
 Experts state that prescription opioid sales have increased by 300 percent since 1999 and continue to grow.

 Are you or someone you know struggling with alcohol or drug use?